aminbenmansour/jenkins-ha/README.md

 ## I. Introduction
 The purpose of the project is to establish the *Poor Man's High Availability* architecture on AWS using the right and most efficient tools for each step.

-Having multiple Jenkins controller instances might lead to inconsistencies.
-So, when the instance goes down, there is a few moments of downtime (VM + Java startup time)
+Having multiple Jenkins controller instances, attached to the same file system, might lead to inconsistencies.
+So, when the instance goes down, there is a few moments of downtime (VM + Java startup time).

 ## II.
 Tools
 ### Third party prerequisites
 * **Terraform**: Provisioning AWS resources.